bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 When the data is not inside our database, the *service agents* provide similar services and handle the communication aspects with the external service.

 This entire layer is often built on a particular technology used to communicate with the database, such as ADO.NET, Entity Framework, or JDBC, JPA, etc. The source code in this layer is often tightly coupled with these data access technologies.
-It is essential to keep these implementations inside this layer and not let it "leak" out of here.
+It is essential to keep these implementations inside this layer and not let it "leak" out.

 !!! warning "IMPORTANT"
     In well-designed systems SQL commands appear only in the data access layer; under no circumstances do other layers assemble or execute SQL queries.

 Since the data modeling scheme used in databases (i.e., the relational model) and the object-oriented modeling are based on different concepts, this layer is responsible for providing a **mapping** between the two worlds.
 The foreign keys used by the relational scheme are transformed into associations and compositions, and we may even need to perform data conversion between data types supported by the various systems.
-We will re-visit these issues later.
+We will revisit these issues later.

-Communication with an external system, whether is it is a database or a third-party service, requires specific techniques.
+Communication with an external system, whether it is a database or a third-party service requires specific techniques.
 For example, establishing network connections, performing handshakes, and managing the lifetime of these connections is important for performance reasons.
 Establishing certain kinds of connections, such as HTTP, are usually simple; but connecting to a database server using proprietary protocols may be more complex.
-Therefore it is the responsibility of the data access layer to **manage these connections** and use appropriate techniques, such as connection pooling, when necessary.
+Therefore, it is the responsibility of the data access layer to **manage these connections** and use appropriate techniques, such as connection pooling, when necessary.
 These details are often automatically controlled by the libraries we use.

 The management of **concurrent data accesses and related problems** is also the responsibility of this layer.
 We will discuss this in detail later.
 We should keep in mind that multiple users usually use a three-layered application/system at the same time (just think of the Neptun system or a webshop), thus concurrent *modifications* can happen.
 We will discuss how this is handled and what type of issues we have to resolve.